Skip to main content

 Data Hygiene for Nonprofits: A Guide to Database Management

-In this guide, we’ll review the benefits of proper data management, along with several strategies for keeping your database in top shape.
-Let’s look at ways you can jumpstart your database management overhaul in-house.
+In this guide, we’ll review the benefits of data hygiene for nonprofits, along with several strategies for keeping your database in top shape.

-Your nonprofit probably gathers a hefty amount of data from various sources, including your online donation page, email marketing platform, event management system, and other digital sources.
+Your nonprofit likely gathers data from a variety of sources, including your online donation page, email marketing platform, event management system, and fundraising software.

-Without proper data hygiene procedures in place, this data can quickly get out of hand and overwhelm your CRM system.
-Plus, if you don’t continually update and cleanse your data, you won’t be able to verify its validity.
-That means you won’t be able to rely on it to help make informed marketing and fundraising decisions.
+With proper data hygiene procedures in place, you can ensure this data doesn’t get out of hand and overwhelm your constituent relationship management system (CRM).
+Plus, if you continually update and cleanse your data, you can verify its validity and rely on it to make informed marketing and fundraising decisions.

 Maintaining neat, accurate data can help your nonprofit by:

-• Providing access to accurate information to support your fundraising efforts.
+• Empowering your fundraising efforts.
 A robust and organized donor database allows you to develop donor profiles, create donor segments based on common characteristics, and tailor your outreach efforts to appeal to those segments.
-Using a core software solution with a single database for your fundraising, CRM, and accounting information simplifies data entry requirements, further maintains data consistency and accuracy, and allows for greater accountability.
+Then, you can develop appropriate fundraising asks and communications that steward donors through the donor cultivation cycle

 • Ensuring that your data is secure.
 A clean database is also a secure one.
-When you continually review your database for errors and vulnerabilities, you can identify and address any weak points in your data defenses.
-Because of the sensitive nature of your supporter data, the last thing you want is a data breach.
-Maintaining a secure database helps you preserve supporters’ trust.
+Reviewing your database for errors and vulnerabilities enables you to identify and address any weak points in your data defenses.
+Plus, you’ll preserve supporters’ trust by protecting their sensitive information.

-• Increasing clarity and transparency for grantors and other funders.
-Many grantors and other funders require data reports or other evidence to prove that your organization will use grant funds wisely.
+• Increasing transparency for grantors and other funders.
+Many grantors and funders require data reports to prove that your organization will use grant funds wisely.
 Proper data hygiene practices ensure that you can produce precise reports to maintain transparency.

 5 Steps for Better Database Management

-The first step to fix any database issues that your organization faces is to get a realistic view of the extent of the problem.
+The first step to fix any underlying database issues is to get a realistic view of the extent of the problem.
+That way, you can create a strong plan for rectifying these issues and determine how long it will take.

-An audit is simply a detailed review of your nonprofit’s CRM database.
-Crawl through your database with a fine-toothed comb to identify any missing, unnecessary, or unhelpful data.
-Also, be sure to identify any potential security vulnerabilities, such as donor data living in spreadsheets instead of a secure system.
+An audit is simply a detailed review of your nonprofit’s CRM.
+Comb through your database to identify any missing, unnecessary, or unhelpful data.
+Also, be sure to identify any potential security vulnerabilities, such as donor data stored in spreadsheets instead of a secure system.

 2. Resolve errors or inaccuracies.

-After you’ve identified issues, it’s time to correct them.
-Get to work editing or eliminating problematic data points.
-Here are a few examples of ways you can resolve common issues:
+After you’ve identified any issues, it’s time to correct them.
+Here are a few examples of ways you can resolve common donor database problems:

-• Use an email scrubbing tool to ensure all addresses are valid so you don’t waste time and money sending marketing messages to inactive accounts.
+• Use an email scrubbing tool to ensure all addresses are valid so you don’t waste time and resources sending marketing messages to inactive accounts.

-• Correct any security vulnerabilities that leave your database vulnerable to hacking threats.
+• Correct any security vulnerabilities that leave your database at risk of hacking and data breaches.

 • Identify any duplicate records and resolve them by merging them into one accurate entry or eliminating the copies.

-After this process, you’ll have more confidence that your marketing outreach efforts are reaching real people who are interested in hearing more about your mission.
+After this process, your marketing efforts will reach people who are truly interested in hearing more about your mission.
+Additionally, you’ll save staff time by making your database more manageable to navigate.

-Add missing information to your database by enhancing your data using external sources.
-This process, also known as data append or enhancement, involves using third-party data to supplement your internal database.
+Add missing information to your database by conducting a data append.
+This process involves using third-party data to supplement your internal database.

 When you partner with a data provider, you can append information such as: